dusk-gg/dusk/docs/docs/publishing/game-info.md

 Keep your game title and description short and fun.

-Game descriptions are auto-translated into main languages.
+Game descriptions are auto-translated into the most widely used languages on Rune.
 If translation is not accurate, then please DM us on [Discord](https://discord.gg/rune-devs) and we will manually override it.

 ## Game Preview Image {#game-preview-image}